Pros & Cons of Being Famous + Be Prepared for Fame!

 Finding people to trust will be difficult

-Once you're famous. your celebrity status will rise and fall.
-Take a look at those who achieved the 'A' List before they drop to the 'Z' List.
-They're always trying to get back on the A List again.
-Others get there via sex and drug scandals, sex tapes leaked on the Internet, appearing on every reality show, or by fighting with other celebs or the paparazzi.
-Anything for the attention-press exposure to get more work.
+Once you're famous, your celebrity status will rise and fall.
+Take a look at those who've achieved the 'A' List before they dropped to the 'Z' List.
+They're always trying to get back on the A-List again.
+Others get there via sex and drug scandals.
+Sex tapes leaked on the Internet, appearing on every reality show, or by fighting with other celebs or the paparazzi.
+Anything for attention-press exposure to become publicly well-known again for more work which can work.

-Once you're famous, all the secrets you thought were hidden in the closet are revealed by those who know you.
-They will sell-you-out - everyone has a price and the press will pay for the truth.
-You could end up in magazines titled, "celebrities exposed", "when celebrities go horribly wrong", and "celebrity secrets revealed" so be careful who you trust.
-You want to be rich and famous, not rich and shameless.
+Once you're famous, all the secrets you thought were hidden in the closet will be revealed by those who know you.
+They'll sell-you-out because everyone has a price and the papps/press will pay for the truth.
+The culprits can be family and associates who are jealous/envious of your wealth an/or success.

-It's getting harder for famous people to have any privacy these days.
+It's getting much harder for famous people to have any privacy these days.
 Practically everyone carries a video-recorder (mobile phone ) which can capture your every move.
-Either on holiday or staying at a hotel, someone will invade your space you think is private.
+Either on holiday or staying at a hotel, people will invade your space you think is private.

 Video: 10 Celebrities Who Hate Being Famous

-When someone famous does something very bad, no-one will want to work with them.
-Celebrity endorsements (a nice earner) from branded companies will cease.
-Radio stations will stop playing their songs.
-TV station will stop airing anything they've been in.
-Income and any royalties will stop.
-How will they keep up that expensive lifestyle?
+Most famous people will have other skills, jobs or a business.
+They know that fame can last for just 15 minutes.
+When someone famous turns bad, no-one will want to work with them.
+Celebrity endorsements from companies will cease. (a nice earner) Radio stations won't play their songs.
+The TV networks stop airing anything they've been in and when all income and any royalties cease, how will they keep up that expensive lifestyle?

-When you're famous you never know what's around the corner.
-Drug and alcohol problems have ruined many a career.
-Falling out with a manager, work colleagues, or band-mates.
-An injury could ruin your acting, singing or sports career.
+When you're famous, you never know what's around the corner.
+Drug and alcohol problems have ruined many a profession.
+Falling out with band-mates, your manager or work colleagues.
+An injury could ruin your acting and sports career.
 You could lose your voice, your marbles.

-These are some of the reasons why fame does not last, or pay for everyone.
-Think about what you really want to do because you can still be very rich and "successful" without the fame.
+These are some of the reasons why fame does not last or pay for everyone.
+Think about what you really want to do because you can still be very rich and successful without the fame.
 Good luck.